abhishekmajhi42/abhishekmajhi42/README.md

-- 👋 Hi, I’m ABHISHEK MAJHI
+- 👋 Hi, I’m ABHISHEK MAJHI , a Computer Application Graduate and with a passion for computers and Tech.
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity,Android Programming,ML,AI,Robotics.
-- 🌱 I’m currently learning about Information Security
+- 🌱 I’m currently a Software Engineer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Backend projects.
-- 📫 How to reach me ...
+- 📫 You can Reach me on .....

 <!---
 abhishekmajhi42/abhishekmajhi42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.